aptech/gsoop/README.md

         $ export PHP_INCLUDE=`php-config --includes`

         # Windows you have to create it yourself.
 Newlines have been removed to clearly show the paths
-        # The actual command should have them all appended to each one another separated by a semi-colon
+        # The actual command should have them all appended to each other separated by a semi-colon
         set PHP_INCLUDE=C:\development\php5.4ts\dev;
                         C:\development\php-sdk\php54dev\vc9\x86\php-5.4.14-src;
                         C:\development\php-sdk\php54dev\vc9\x86\php-5.4.14-src\main;